 Overview

-The project began as a question between cofounders Joshua Stone and Ben Illian: what if a digital book worked more like a physical one?
-They launched the first DEA — a copy of the Gutenberg Bible — on Cardano, and the catalog has since grown into a global storefront serving readers across many countries1.
-The platform sits in the media corner of the Cardano ecosystem and also supports Ethereum, Polygon, Algorand, and Base for minting.
+The idea started as a question between cofounders Joshua Stone and Ben Illian: what if a digital book worked more like a physical one?
+They answered it by releasing a copy of the Gutenberg Bible as the first title of its kind on Cardano, and the catalog has since grown into a global storefront serving readers in many countries1.
+Book.io sits in the media corner of the Cardano ecosystem, and also supports Ethereum, Polygon, Algorand, and Base.

 Key Features